nasa/nos3/docs/wiki/Scenario_Creating_Unit_Tests.md

 * If there is no unit-test directory within the cfs directory of your component, either copy one from sample or generate one with the sample script.
 * Ensure that the unit-test folder where you are working is within the fsw/cfs/ directory.

-Once you are in the unit-test folder
+Once you are in the unit-test folder:
-* Run the command `ls`
+* Run the command `ls`.
 * You should see `CMakeLists.txt  coveragetest/  inc/  stubs/` as the output.
-If any files are missing copy them from the sample component or generate with the sample script.
+If any files are missing, copy them from the sample component or use the sample script to generate them.
 * Open the `CMakeLists.txt` file.
 * Check that the name matches the component you are working with.
 If not change them to match.
 Then close the file.
 * Navigate to the `coveragetest/` and run `ls` again.
 You should see `coveragetest_sample_app.c  sample_app_coveragetest_common.h` as the two files within this directory.
 The `coveragetest_sample_app.c` is where you will be writing the unit tests.